City of Thomasville

 Fire Department’s personnel are constantly training under the direction of the Division Chief of Training and Standards, Don Crafford.
 Training is accomplished in both simulated /live exercises and class room settings.
 Personnel are required to meet State and Federal guidelines and certification standards.
 In 2007 fire personnel accumulated over 17,400 hours in training.
 This training helps personnel to be prepared to serve and protect the public to the best of their ability.

-The City’s Fire Marshal, Division Chief Rocky Watts, enforces State and Federal Fire codes to help insure the safety of the public while visiting any of the buildings or businesses open to the public.
+The City’s Fire Marshal, Division Chief Glen Pressley, enforces State and Federal Fire codes to help insure the safety of the public while visiting any of the buildings or businesses open to the public.

-In May 2017, Thomasville Fire instituted the position of Emergency Management Director.
-Eddie Bowling was appointed to this new role for Thomasville.
+Thomasville Fire & Rescue has the position of Division Chief of Emergency Management.
+Sam Olshinski was appointed to this new role in December 2020.
 The Emergency Management Division has provided an emergency and disaster notification for citizens called Nixle.
 This allows immediate notifications to the community about potential threats.
 Other areas of progress include a Severe Weather Program with Weather Spotters, Storm Ready designation by the National Weather Service, UAS program, and the Emergency Communications plan with IPAWS.

 In October 2017, Thomasville Fire received two designations from the NC Association of Rescue and EMS; Heavy Rescue certified and Medical Responder.
 Both certifications increase services to the citizens and provide firefighters with the necessary tools to save lives in other disciplines.

 The Thomasville Fire Department is called on to perform various tasks, limited only by the imagination of the customers it serves.
 In November 2017, the North Carolina Office of State Fire Marshal Rating Response inspection formally reported that the Thomasville Fire Department would maintain its classification as a Class 3.